Cuzcatlan: Lords of Cuzcatlan

-Over time, a legend developed that the last leader of Cuzcatan was named Atacat, some authors say this is a mistake originating from a misreading of a few Spanish accounts.
+Over time, a legend developed that the last leader of Cuzcatlan was named Atacat, some authors say this is a mistake originating from a misreading of a few Spanish accounts.
 Historical accounts of the Annals of the Cakchiquels called the Pipil coastal people Panatacat (place of the water man); this could have been a name or a title for a person as well.
-After the collapse of the Nawat standing warriors in the first two battles with Alvarado's forces, Alvarado entered the capital of Cuzcatan without resistance.
+After the collapse of the Nawat standing warriors in the first two battles with Alvarado's forces, Alvarado entered the capital of Cuzcatlan without resistance.
 Initially the people had to accept this conquest, offering gifts and service.
 Alvarado then enslaved those Nawat Pipil that they could capture.
 The Lenca people in the eastern zone maintained a guerrilla resistance for a further decade with Lord Lempira.

 Warrior Society

 Warrior service was obligatory for men from about age 15 or 20 until they were unable to serve due to age.
 The warrior's attire consisted of a breastplate, a corselete or vest (made of cotton) and a mashte (species of loin cloth) and each painted their faces and bodies with unique colored abstract shapes and forms.
 The warriors were organized in teams or platoons bearing distinctive names, such as: